strimzi/proposals/050-unidirectional-topic-operator.md

 2. The absence of fields will not imply that they take their default values, only that the value is not specified in this CR.

 > The reason for 2 is to leave the door open to a further refinement of the UTO in the future.
-> Consider the case where a Kafka cluster is centrally managed by an infrastruture team, and the multi-namespace support is being used to allow application teams some control over their topics.
+> Consider the case where a Kafka cluster is centrally managed by an infrastruture team.
 > The infra team want to delegate control over only a subset of the possible topic configs.
 > Configs such as `cleanup.policy` and `compression.type` can be delegated to the application teams.
 > But the infra team want to retain control over configs such as `follower.replication.throttled.replicas`, `min.cleanable.dirty.ratio` or `unclean.leader.election.enable`.